Call to book01904 734 939

 • Breakfast, Dinner

-Day 3 – Free day in charming Le Bugue
+Day 3 – Free day in charming Sarlat

 For dinner tonight, you are free to try local cuisine including confit duck, cepes mushrooms and walnut bread, with a glass of local wine from Bergerac, or a sweet white Monbazillac.